tn-aixpa/rs-deforestation/docs/howto/workflow.md

 wfbuild.spec
 ```

 After the build, the pipeline specification and configuration is displayed as the result of this step(wfbuild.spec).
-The same can be achieved from the console UI dashboard or the left menu.
+The same can be achieved from the console UI dashboard or the left menu using the 'INSPECTOR' button which opens a dialog containing the resource in JSON format.

 ```python
 {